json-event-sourcing/pincette-json-streams/README.md

 ## Parameters

 The application may have the ```parameters``` field, which is an object.
 Elsewhere you can refer to the fields in the object with ```${<field name>}```.
 The references will be replaced with the values in the parameters object.
 When those values aren't strings then two things can happen.
 When the reference is alone in a string the replacement will be the actual value from the parameters object.
 Otherwise the value will be stringified prior to the replacement.
+The substitution works for both keys and values.

 ## Available MongoDB Operators